• Home

 That concept includes multiple goals-raising public awareness of men and women in uniform, supporting the troops with a public show of positivity and respect, and using the parade as an example of American military strength.

-Closer to home, the history of military parades in America is a bit like a timeline of the nation’s major conflicts.
+Closer to home, the history of military parades in America somewhat follows the timeline of the nation’s major conflicts.
 Some of the earliest parades, circa 1798 and into the 1800 and attended by then-Presidents John Adams and later Thomas Jefferson, were held to commemorate the 4th of July and the American Revolution.
-But compared to later efforts, these were smaller affairs.
+Compared to later efforts, these were smaller affairs.

 The Civil War Grand Review Union Army Parade